AtaGenix Laboratories

 Validated (HFD + db/db)

-This case study is based on a published research collaboration.
+For research use only.
 Results may vary depending on target protein, model system, and project scope.
 All proprietary client information is subject to NDA.

 Need reliable recombinant proteins for diabetes or metabolic disease research?
-AtaGenix delivers customized, high-quality proteins with full validation support.
+AtaGenix delivers customized, high-quality proteins with full validation support — from HEK293/CHO expression through in vivo-grade QC.

 Discuss Your Protein Project